Bobby Marshall: Personal life

-Outside of athletics, Marshall practiced law as an attorney in the law office of Mr. William H. H. Franklin, and later at the well known firm of Nash and Armstrong.
+Outside of athletics, Marshall first practiced law as an attorney in the law office of Mr. William H. H. Franklin, and later at the well known firm of Nash and Armstrong.
+In 1911, he received an appointment in the Minnesota state grain department, where he worked for the next 39 years.
+Marshall also had a business affiliation with a Minneapolis restaurant, The Oriole.

-Marshall left the law offices, spending many years back on the diamonds, playing semi-pro baseball for pre-Negro National Leagues.
-In 1908, he played utility for the Minneapolis Keystones, then moved to first base later in the season.
-In 1909, he joined the St. Paul Colored Gophers.
-In 1910, he split the season between the Chicago Giants and the Colored Gophers, appearing for and managing the Colored Gophers team occasionally until at least 1916.

-Marshall bought the Colored Gophers team in 1911.

-In a 1916 game, Marshall brought in "Cannonball Jackson" a pitcher acquired from J. L. Wilkinson's All Nations team.
-Marshall would later appear in games with John Donaldson and the All Nations team in 1923.

 Later life and death

-At the end of the 1911 season, Marshall received an appointment in the Minnesota state grain department, where he worked for the next 39 years.

 For years, Marshall coached youngsters in football and boxing in Minneapolis.
 At his retirement from his government job in 1950, he was honored with a testimonial dinner, whose attendees included Minnesota Governor Luther Youngdahl and legendary Gophers football coach Bernie Bierman.

 Marshall died of Alzheimer's disease in 1958.
 He was inducted into the College Football Hall of Fame in 1971.